pvaret/SunsetSettings/docs/source/usage.rst

     implement the `Serializable` protocol, because SunsetSettings needs to know how to safely and reliably load them from and save them to text.

-Related keys can be grouped together with the :class:`~sunset.Bundle` class.
+Related keys can be grouped together with the :class:`~sunset.Bunch` class.

-Bundles
+Bunches
 ~~~~~~~

-A :class:`~sunset.Bundle` provides a way to group together related Keys.
+A :class:`~sunset.Bunch` provides a way to group together related Keys.
 This
 allows you to pass only that group of Keys to the relevant parts of your
 application, so that those parts can remain decoupled.
 For instance, you could
-have one Bundle for UI-related Keys, one for network-related Keys, etc.
+have one Bunch for UI-related Keys, one for network-related Keys, etc.

 For example:

 .. code-block:: python

-    >>> from sunset import Bundle, Key, Settings
+    >>> from sunset import Bunch, Key, Settings

-    >>> class UI(Bundle):
+    >>> class UI(Bunch):
     ...     font_name: Key[str] = Key(default="Arial")
     ...     font_size: Key[int] = Key(default=14)

-    >>> class Network(Bundle):
+    >>> class Network(Bunch):
     ...     server: Key[str] = Key(default="127.0.0.1")
     ...     port: Key[int]   = Key(default=80)
     ...     ssl: Key[bool]   = Key(default=False)